Cover Letter Examples and Best Practices

 Entry-level cover letter

 The entry-level cover letter is suitable for recent graduates who have no job experience yet.
-In this type of cover letter, applicants can highlight relevant skills related to the job role and their preparedness to learn while on the job.
-Getting a job as a recent graduate may not be easy because not all employers are ready to take the risk.
-It is therefore the job of the applicants to show readiness by showing the soft skills and professional skills that would be used when hired.
+In this type of cover letter, you can highlight relevant skills related to the job role and your preparedness to learn while on the job.
+Show your readiness by emphasising the workplace skills and professional skills you will use when hired.

 Keep reading